 In his travels, Don found the cart in someone's trash, took it home, and fixed it.
-That is where he used his home-made welder.
+That is when he used his home-made welder.
 Just kidding!

-One of his careers was in the HVAC (heating, ventilation & air conditioning) industry, and during his time there was able to salvage a used, single-piston reciprocating compressor head which is mounted in the center of the box.
+One of his careers was in the HVAC (heating, ventilation & air conditioning) industry, and during his time there was able to salvage a used, single-piston reciprocating compressor head which he mounted in the center of the home made compressor box.

 On the right is the electric motor (also salvaged).
 The electric motor shaft & pulley, the belt and the compressor shaft and pulley are inside the wooden belt guard, purpose-built to keep hands away from those dangerous pinch-points.

 To the left of the compressor head Don installed a coalescent filter.
 Since the compressor head is quite old, a lot of oil blows by the piston rings, and the coalescent filter removes it from the air stream.

 Air then flows down into the receiver through a leather flapper valve (check valve) that is more than somewhat antiquated, but it still works.

 The pressure switch is top right of the motor, but there is no unloader valve.
 Don explains, "there's enough leak in the line between the compressor and the flapper valve so that long before the pressure in the tank drops to the cut-in pressure, there's no longer any pressure over the cylinder piston".

 A good long and heavy duty power cord is wound around the wire rack.

 The picture above shows the FRL leading to the checked coupler shown on the left.
 When a connector from an air hose is plugged into the coupler, air will flow.